opensourcedoc/bootstrap-4-boilerplate/README.md

 Upload the content in *public* directory to a remote web server to publish this project.

+## Note for Web Developers

+You should **NOT** use the builtin error pages provided by your web server.
+Such pages usually reveal too many technical details.
+Instead, you should set redirecting rules and custom error pages for erroreous HTTP status codes.

+In this boilerplate project, we provide a custom HTTP 404 error page.
+Nevertheless, the page works only on our development environment.
+You still need to set your own redirecting rules and custom error pages on your production environment.

 ## See Also

 This boilerplate project is largely inspired by [tonik/html-frontend-boilerplate](https://github.com/tonik/html-frontend-boilerplate).